Why Expert Witness?

-Cybercrime is on the rise, and the cost and number of successful breaches continue to increase.
+Critical information that provides a competitive advantage to a company is protected in intellectual property.
+As cybersecurity becomes big business, protecting this IP through patents and other methods is key to the success of a business.
+In addition, cybercrime is on the rise, and the cost and number of successful breaches continue to increase.
 In many cybercrime cases, the ruling comes down to how technical evidence is explained to attorneys, judges and juries.
-Dr. Cole is a professional, experienced and knowledgeable cyber security expert witness who can effectively explain complex terms in a way to which people can understand and relate.
+Dr. Cole is a professional, experienced and knowledgeable cybersecurity expert witness who can effectively explain complex terms in a way that people can understand and relate to.

 The Dr. Cole Difference

-In contrast with many other cyber security expert witnesses, Dr. Cole is not just a teacher, but he has actually worked with hundreds of companies on security issues, which can be critical in cases regarding due care and effective security.
-With almost 30 years of experience as a computer security analyst, he is sought after by governments and businesses worldwide for his expertise, guidance and solutions.
+In contrast with many other cybersecurity expert witnesses, Dr. Cole is not just a teacher, but he has actually worked with hundreds of companies on security issues.
+This can be critical in cases regarding due care and effective security.
+With almost 30 years of experience across integrated cybersecurity and as a computer security analyst, he is sought after by governments and businesses worldwide for his expertise, guidance, and solutions.

 He focuses on creating, enhancing and solving complex problems by bridging the gap between a business and a technology mindset.
 He approaches his work with a focus on security and innovation.